Colt Walker (gymnast)

 Colt Barrett Walker (born June 25, 2001) is an American artistic gymnast.
-He is a member of the United States men's national artistic gymnastics team and competed in collegiate gymnastics for the Stanford Cardinal.
-He was a member of the gold medal-winning team at the 2022 Pan American Championships and was the alternate for the bronze medal-winning team at the 2023 World Championships.
+He is a former member of the United States men's national artistic gymnastics team and competed in collegiate gymnastics for the Stanford Cardinal.
+He was a member of the gold medal-winning teams at the 2022 Pan American Championships and 2023 Pan American Games and was the alternate for the bronze medal-winning team at the 2023 World Championships.
 He is the 2019 junior Winter Cup and National Champion.

 Early life and education

 Walker was born in Austin, Texas, to Pam and Keith Walker.
 He has one sibling.
 He attended Chaparral Star Academy, graduating in 2020.
 He graduated from Stanford University in 2025 with a degree in mechanical engineering.

 Gymnastics career

 2017–18

 Walker competed at the RD761 International Junior Team Cup, where he finished fourth on vault and contributed to the USA's third-place finish.
 He competed at the 2017 National Championships in the 15-16 age division; he placed fifth in the all-around and fourth on floor exercise.

 In August 2018, Walker competed at the U.S. National Championships in the junior 15-16 division.
 He placed ninth in the all-around, winning silver on floor exercise and vault and bronze on rings.